 Dry skin that people usually have is because of the environmental factors like weather, humidity level, hot showers and many other factors can lead to cause calluses to become uncomfortable.

 Generally, calluses can be more uncomfortable when they will be in contact without a tight shoe, adding pads if needed.
 This product uses the salicylic acid to soften the calluses and removing with the pumice stone and much more.

-From the moisturization perspective, American Academy of Dermatology do not recommend excessive hot baths or showers.
-It also doesn’t recommend to use any gentle, fragrance-free cleansers, or applying an ointment or cream (other then lotion) immediately after bathing or using a humidifier at home, particularly during the season of winter when the heat can dry out skin.
+From the moisturization perspective, American Academy of Dermatology does not recommend excessive hot baths or showers.
+It also doesn’t recommend to use any gentle, fragrance-free cleansers, or applying an ointment or cream (other than lotion) immediately after bathing or using a humidifier at home, particularly during the season of winter when the heat can dry out skin.